 Respected investigative journalist Sarah Ferguson has dedicated her life to exposing injustice, but when her beloved mother died suddenly in circumstances that raised questions about the care she received, she was shaken to her core.

-In your book, you talk candidly about the raw grief in that moment you learnt of your mother's death.
+In your 2018 book, On Mother, you talk candidly about the raw grief in that moment you learnt of your mother's death.
 How has your grief changed over time?

 You don't believe then that it can change.
 The fragility created by the sudden loss lasts, is still with me but it does change.
 It deepens somehow - as the brilliantly intuitive Andrew Denton told me at the time, the conversation continues.

 At the time I couldn't find the thread of the conversation but now I have caught a little end of it.
 I miss her and I miss knowing she is there.
 You know it's a strange thing but she makes me laugh more now than ever before.
 I realise how much of our conversation was funny.

 You won't believe it but the best other piece of advice was from Andrew's wife Jen Byrne who told me a story that showed how our love for our mothers grows after they die.
 She was right.
 Why is that?
 The pity of humanity is that we all face these sadnesses but the day to day scrappiness of relationships disappears, leaving in the best cases something perfect and unfrayed.
 A beautiful whole cloth.

 How did investigating the circumstances around your mother's death impact your grieving process?

 It was lived on a different track, mostly in parallel.
 It felt like an important duty.
 My husband made a huge difference too, he was by my side in every moment and every thought.
 It was painful when the investigative mind hit the hard truth, like reading the hospital report or the moment of the coroner's final verdict.
 You wish that no one would have to experience those things.